 All people carry their weight differently.
 There is no such thing as a “typical” body shape.
 That’s why we also take fat distribution and overall body shape into consideration when looking at tummy tuck candidacy.

 There is also the case of intra-abdominal fat and extra-abdominal fat.
 Intra-abdominal fat (also known as visceral fat) sits around the organs and cannot be reduced through liposuction.
-Extra-abdominal fat sits closer to the skin and is what we remove when we perform liposuction.
+Extra-abdominal fat sits closer to the skin, above the abdominal muscles, and is what we remove when we perform liposuction.
 The more intra-abdominal fat a patient has, the less likely it will be that a tummy tuck will be safe.

 General Mentality About Surgery

 Finally, patients must have reasonable expectations about surgery.
 For plus size patients, it can certainly be possible to reduce excess skin and remove some excess fat.
-However, if a patient has a BMI of 39 or 40, for example, it is simply not possible to bring them down to a BMI of 23 or 24.
+However, if a patient has a BMI of 39 or 40, for example, it is simply not possible to bring them down to a body mass index of 23 or 24.

 Unfortunately, some patients may come in with wish pictures of considerably slimmer individuals.
 If they expect drastic results such as these, they may simply not have the right mindset for surgery at this time.